 The class weeks will run from the first Sunday night at 11:59 pm (August 13th) until the following Sunday night at 11:59 pm.
 The Blackboard shell for this class will organize the materials by weekly modules with corresponding assignments.
 What is listed here is a topical outline.
-Weekly readings, discussions, quizzes, recordings, and other assignments will be posted for that particular week under course content.
+Weekly readings, discussions, quizzes, recordings, and other assignments will be posted for that particular week under weekly modules/course content.

-• Week 1 Aug.
-13th Course expectations/introductions What is healing?
+• Week 1 Course expectations/introductions

+Aug.
+13th What is healing?
 What are our goals for intervention?
-What are the ethical principles of intervention with these types of clients? • Week 2 Aug.
-20th Offering presence and companioning .
+What are the

+ethical principles of intervention with these types of clients?

+Drop/Add Period Ends Aug.
+17th at 4pm

+Reflective Exercise #1 due Aug.
+19 th (+25)

+- Week 2 Aug.
+20th Grief Primer; Meaning Reconstruction; Crisis Planning Trauma-Informed Care; Offering presence and companioning.
 Offering socially just and culturally competent practices.
-How does culture/ethnicity play a role? • Week 3 Aug.
-27th How does gender/religion & spirituality play a role in healing? • Week 4 Sept.
+How does culture/ethnicity play a role? - Week 3 How does gender/religion & spirituality play a role in healing?
+Aug.
+27th Action Assignment #1 due Sept.
+2nd (+25) - Week 4 Crisis Teams & Communication Sept.
 3rd How does technology offer tools for healing?
-What dangers exist? • Week 5 Sept.
-10th Attachment and Coping • Week 6 Sept.
-17th Two-track Model of Bereavement • Week 7 Sept.
-24th Task-based Approach to Intervention • Week 8 Oct.
-1st Interventions with Children & Adolescents
+What dangers exist? - Week 5 Sept.
+10th Attachment and Coping; Parents & Children Losing Each Other Action Assignment #2 due Sept.
+16th (+25) - Week 6 Sept.
+17th Task-based Approach to Intervention